10 Simple Steps to Get You &

-Join the National Hispana Leadership Institute for the webinar: 10 Simple Steps to Get You & Your Community Healthy for 2012 on Wednesday, December 7 at 1:00 p.m.
+The webinar: 10 Simple Steps to Get You & Your Community Healthy for 2012 was presented on Wednesday, December 7 at 1:00 p.m.
 EST.

 Helen Arteaga is the director of Plaza del Sol Family Health Center, a division of Urban Health Plan, Inc. Helen grew up in Corona, Queens.
 Following the death of her community activist father, she set out to build a health center that would provide quality health care to the residents of her beloved Corona.
 Working with Our Lady of Sorrows Church and other community leaders, she sought out Paloma Hernandez, the president and CEO of Urban Health Plan, Inc. to make her dream a reality.
 Together, they opened Plaza del Sol Family Health Center in June of 2009.
 In 2011, Plaza Del Sol provided care to more than 12,000 patients.